sgviking/words/README.md

 }
 ```

-## Remove derpie service
+## Remove derpsie service

-To remove the derpie service that is listening on port 443 (causing NGINX to
+To remove the derpsie service that is listening on port 443 (causing NGINX to
-fail), run the remove_derpie.yml playbook with the following command.
+fail), run the remove_derpsie.yml playbook with the following command.

 ```
 ansible-playbook -i production -u ubuntu --ask-vault-pass remove_derpie.yml